RazrFalcon/resvg/README.md

 Without a doubt, [QtSvg] is heavily used in [Qt] applications.
 But [QtSvg] itself is very limited.
 It officially supports only a tiny portion of the SVG Tiny 1.2 subset.
-In simple terms - it correctly renders only primitive SVG images.
+In simple terms – it correctly renders only primitive SVG images.
 Also, it's [deprecated](https://wiki.qt.io/Qt_Modules_Maturity_Level).

 ## SVG support

-*resvg* is aiming to support only the [static](http://www.w3.org/TR/SVG11/feature#SVG-static) SVG subset.
-E.g. no `a`, `script`, `view`, `cursor` elements, no events and no animations.
+*resvg* is aiming to support only the [static](http://www.w3.org/TR/SVG11/feature#SVG-static) SVG subset; e.g. no `a`, `script`, `view` or `cursor` elements, no events and no animations.

 Also, `textPath` and
 [embedded fonts](https://www.w3.org/TR/SVG11/feature#Font) are not yet implemented.